libplctag/libplctag.NET/README.md

 [libplctag](https://github.com/libplctag/libplctag) is an open source C library for Linux, Windows and macOS using EtherNet/IP or Modbus TCP to read and write tags in PLCs.

-libplctag.NET is a .NET wrapper for libplctag.
+libplctag.NET provides a collection of .NET wrapper packages for libplctag.

 ## Packages

 This repository contains two .NET packages that are published to Nuget.org:

 | Package | Downloads | Stable | Preview |